 1. Keep Mice Out By Maintaining Your Landscaping

 Summer’s the perfect time to tackle all those outdoor projects you held off during the winter.
 But keeping your landscaping clear of clutter will do more than just give your yard great curb appeal.

-Before mice make their way into your home, they first will seek out shelter in the area surrounding it.
-That could be under piles of leaves, hidden among tall and unmowed grass, or among untrimmed bushes and shrubbery.
+Before mice make their way into your home, they will seek out shelter in the area surrounding it.
+That could be under piles of leaves or hidden among tall and unmowed grass, untrimmed bushes, and shrubbery.

 2. Look for (and Address) Standing Water Sources